-- ★ NTP Entrances - - - - 1 Mile path visit all the main areas as you circle the park - - Great Lawn (8) path Short walk that overlooks the park - ••••• West Prairie (13) path See native prairie flowers and grasses in their element - Wildflower Meadow (11)/Wet Prairie/Cistern (10) path -Seasonal wildflowers, view the main component of the park's hydrology system Using the Center's Landscape Education Map and Guide with this suggested path, you may travel at your own pace to specific highlighted areas where you may learn about the function of each area and identify the plants that live there.
+- \ NTP Entrances - - 1 Mile path - visit all the main areas as you circle the park - Great Lawn (8) path Short walk that overlooks the park - •••• West Prairie (13) path See native prairie flowers and grasses in their element - Wildflower Meadow (11)/Wet Prairie/Cistern (10) path -Seasonal wildflowers, view the main component of the park's hydrology system many birds, butterflies and insects that inhabit this re-established Blackland Prairie in the heart of Dallas.

+Using the Center's Landscape Education Map and Guide with this suggested path, you may travel at your own pace to specific highlighted areas where you may learn about the function of each area and identify the plants that live there.
 The map key corresponds to the numbers for each area.
 Seasonal plants are pictured elsewhere in this brochure.
 Please protect this habitat by staying on the pathways.